How do I know if therapy is right for me?

 What modality to you work with?

 I work with Transactional Analysis (TA).
-TA is an integrative modality which helps you to understand how your life experiences and relationships shape how you communicate, relate to others, and feel about yourself.
+TA is a humanistic modality which helps you to understand how your life experiences and relationships shape how you communicate, relate to others, and feel about yourself.
 It is collaborative, focussing on patterns in thoughts, feelings, and behaviours, and recognises that you have the power within yourself to grow and change.
-It is an integrative approach, meaning it combines other therapeutic modalities.
-These include Humanistic Therapy, which focuses on creating a safe, empathetic, and non-judgemental space to explore your thoughts and feelings.
-It is also closely linked with Psychodynamic Therapy, which explores how past experiences may be influencing your present emotions and behaviours.
-TA also incorporates elements of Cognitive Behaviour Therapy (CBT) because we will be working together to help you to identify and challenge unhelpful thought patterns and behaviours.

 What is the difference between Counselling and Psychotherapy?